VillageCadets/NavalGame/README.md

 ## Use

-Run the program and connect the clients via NetCat to the computer's IP on port 3030 : " nc x.x.x.x 3030".
+Run the program and connect the clients via NetCat to the computer's IP on port 4050 : " nc x.x.x.x 4050".
+Follow the instructions provided on-screen afterwards and enjoy!

 ## Features

-Players enter a looby
-To start the game just wait for the 2nd player to connect If any queries just pm the creators.
+Player lobby with an automatic connection system
+Game starts upon 2 players joining a lobby
+Astounding ASCII graphics!